 In Indiana, when you operate a vehicle under the influence of alcohol or drugs you can be charged with Operating a Vehicle While Intoxicated (OVWI).
 While it is technically called an OVWI under the Indiana OWI Laws, in this article, we will use the terms DUI or OWI (Operating While Intoxicated) interchangeably because that’s what most people call it.

 While we will discuss some of the issues that are common under the Indiana DUI laws, this article is NOT a substitute for legal advice if you are facing criminal charges in Indiana.
-It is extremely important that you contact an Indianapolis DUI attorney to discuss the specific facts of your case.
+It is extremely important that you contact an Indianapolis DUI Lawyer to discuss the specific facts of your case.

 As a quick preview, in this article we will discuss the following five topics: